zbanack/gms-dfs-maze/README.md

 ## Installation

-Install YoYo Game's GameMaker: Studio (1 or 2), place all files in a directory, and open DFS.project in the software.
+Install YoYo Game's GameMaker: Studio (1.x [or 2.x with minor syntaxical adjustments]), place all files in a single directory, and open DFS.project in the software.

 ## Authors